sprollucy/Sweatbot-Beta/README.md

 [Paypal Donate](https://www.paypal.com/donate/?business=FK2ZHM73QW3FA&no_recurring=0&item_name=Thank+you+for+helping+support+my+projects%21&currency_code=USD)

 ## Changelog

+1.0.0.68-alpha 6-17-24
+-Added !refund command and setting to allow moderators to use it
+-Removed !grenadesound
+-Added custom audio loader.
+Currently it only supports wav format files.
+With the commands enabled, you can either do !audiolist to list all sound clips in the Sound Clips directory and then you do !audioplay <filename>.
+I will eventually make a way to add custom prices to each sound
+-Align command boxes
+-Fixed logbits method showing the wrong users bits
+-Fixed description error for firemode
+-Moved log methods to separate file called LogHandler
+-Changed voice line to either do f1 once or twice randomly
+-Fixed bug with goose still being able to work when chat is paused
+-Removed messages that commands are disabled for less chat clutter
+-Fixed error with trader update causing app to crash either when opening trader menu or calling it in twitch chat and then opening the trader menu
+-Fixed Kill Goose button not working.
+Broke with a git error
+-Fixed goose command being able to be used while it is disabled and commands are paused.
+-Added whitelist for moderators to allow certain mods of the channel to use the !refund and !addbits commands.
+Either use the button in the Commands menu or go to the Data folder and opon ModWhitelist.txt
+-Added bit multiplier in the Command Menu for people who give bits.
+So if set to 2, and someone give 10 bits, it will count as 20 to the bot

 1.0.0.67-alpha 6-12-24
 -Added log files for when bits are added and when commands are used for how much.
 Can be found in the Log Folder
 -Changed file directory layout